Querying Large Text Fields Resulting In Timeout Error

 I have designed a CV database with complete CV stored in a TEXT field.
 There is a keyword search which queries the TEXT field also.
 The query conditions are defined in T-SQL submitted through an ASP page.
 There is about 20,000 records now.
 Now while querying the database for keyword search I am receiving time out errors.
 Is there any solution other than Index server to rectify this situation.
 How can I speed up the query execution time.
 Please advise.

-another server.
+I'm trying to transfer a table from SQL Server 7 database to another SQL server 7 database on another server.
 This table has a text field with lots of data (~.5-1 G).
-I'm using the export wizard
+I'm using the export wizard and the transfer appears to complete successfully, but when I view it, the text field data has been truncated.

 I have an idea to use LIKEW opeartor (with te wildcards) to match large (>10Kb) text fields of 'text' and 'ntext' types.
 Are there known problems here?